izneo-get/m3u8-get/README.md

 4. Download all selected tracks in parallel
 5. Prompt you to merge tracks with mkvmerge

+> **Note**: If the playlist contains no tracks (e.g., it's a single stream URL rather than a master playlist), the program will offer to download the single track from the provided URL.
+You can accept this offer by pressing Enter (default: Yes) or decline by typing 'n'.

 ## Installation

 ### Using uv (recommended)